 Spanish I (SPAN I)

-Course #: 03141 Credits: 1

-PEIMS #: 03440100 Grades: 9-12

-Students will acquire listening, speaking, readir skills, and concepts at the novice level that res understanding of simple, routine situations.
-Stud made aware of concepts which result in the ki awareness of the history and culture of another course cannot be entered at mid-term. sult in the dents will also be nowledge and
+Students will acquire listening, speaking, reading, and writing skills, and concepts at the novice level that result in the understanding of simple, routine situations.
+Students will also be made aware of concepts which result in the knowledge and awareness of the history and culture of another people.
+This course cannot be entered at mid-term.

-Prereauisites: None

-PreAP Spanish I (SPAN I PREAP) Course #: 03144 Credits: 1 PEIMS #: 03440100 Grades: 9-12 This college preparatory course will focus on skills necessary for success in Advanced Placement classes.
+PreAP Spanish I (SPAN I PREAP)

+This college preparatory course will focus on skills necessary for success in Advanced Placement classes.
 The course content will be covered in greater depth and/or at an accelerated pace.
 Student skills will include listening, speaking, reading, and writing of concepts at the novice level that will result in the understanding of simple, routine situations.
 Students will be made aware of the history and culture of another people.
 This course cannot be entered at mid-term.

 Spanish II (SPAN 2)

-Course #: 03244 Credits: 1

-PEIMS #: 03440200 Grades: 9-12

-Students will continue to acquire listening, speakin and writing skills, and concepts at the novice leve the understanding of most routine questions, state commands along with the ability to respond and vocabulary sufficient to express themselves in eve situations.
-Students will study the history and cultur people within a range of different situations.
-Stude aware of generalizations about how a language of the skills that result in the application of the language process to the study of other languages.
-This cours entered at mid-term.
-I that result in ements, and to reproduce ryday e of another ents will be operates and age learning
+Students will continue to acquire listening, speaking, reading, and writing skills, and concepts at the novice level that result in the understanding of most routine questions, statements, and commands along with the ability to respond and to reproduce vocabulary sufficient to express themselves in everyday situations.
+Students will study the history and culture of another people within a range of different situations.
+Students will be aware of generalizations about how a language operates and the skills that result in the application of the language learning process to the study of other languages.
+This course cannot be entered at mid-term.